KMean/fundry-fund-me/README.md

 - Verifying accurate balances.

 # Acknowledgments
-- Special Thanks to [Cyfrin](https://updraft.cyfrin.io/) for creating the Foundry Fund Me course and to [Patrick Collins](https://github.com/patrickalphac) for consistently delivering top-notch Web3 educational content.
+- Special Thanks to [Cyfrin](https://updraft.cyfrin.io/) for creating some of the best courses on smart contracts development and to [Patrick Collins](https://github.com/patrickalphac) for consistently delivering top-notch Web3 educational content.
 Your work inspires developers to excel in blockchain development.
 - [Foundry](https://github.com/foundry-rs) for providing a robust blazing fast Ethereum development framework.
 - The [Ethereum](https://ethereum.org/) and [Solidity](https://soliditylang.org/) communities for excellent resources and support.